Mike Toglia Player Props: Rockies vs. Dodgers

-The Colorado Rockies, including Mike Toglia (batting .105 in his past 10 games, with a walk), take on starting pitcher Tony Gonsolin and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.
+Mike Toglia -- batting .108 with a walk in his past 10 games -- will be in action for the Colorado Rockies versus the Los Angeles Dodgers, with Julio Urias on the mound, on August 13 at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Dodgers.
+He had a hitless showing in his previous game (0-for-3) against the Dodgers.

 Mike Toglia Game Info & Props vs. the Dodgers